Linuxatrmit/linux/README.md

  * To maintain the cloud instance, where on-demand processes will be launched to interact with a remote login client, to visualize the targeted system utilities.
 4. ***Graphic designer.***
  * To maintain the aesthetic and professional image of the project.
+# Group Reflection
+ The website needs new sections on networking and storage.
+The client for the cloud instance should be published, where users are given authorized access to the remote server after initial authentication have been established.
+The github page reflects the very nature of development so far.